aiven/devportal/docs/products/flink/howto/timestamps_opensearch.rst

     HOSTNAME STRING,
     CPU DOUBLE

-To push the data correctly to an OpenSearch® index, you'll need to set the target column format as ``STRING`` in the Flink table definition, like:
+to push the data correctly to an OpenSearch® index, you'll need to set the target column format as ``STRING`` in the Flink table definition, like:

 ::